YamStranger/auto-cleaning-printer/README.md

 # auto-cleaning-printer

-Project with bat file to clean printer
+Project with bat file to clean printer using http://www.sumatrapdfreader.org/manual.html

+This is bat file :)

 @echo off
 :A